wheaney/giant-dipper/README.md

 * `price_increment_ratio` - described as *X* in Part 2.
 This determines the price targets for the next buy and sell orders.
 A value of 5% would be represented as 1.05.
 This should always be greater than 1.
 * `rebalance_interval` - described as *V* in Part 3.
 This is the number of "ticks" to use to compute the average price for rebalancing.
 If your cronjob runs in 1 minute intervals, then this value is the wait time in minutes, as an integer.
 * `rebalance_threshold` - described as *W* in Part 3.
 This is the delta between percentage of money vs crypto that will trigger a rebalance if exceeded.
 A value of 50% should be represented as 0.5.
 * `window_factor` - described in Part 4.
 This determines the power to raise the `price_increment_ratio` to when the "window size" is incremented after an order is hit; where the formula is `price_increment_ratio^((window_factor * window_size) +1)`.
 This can be any decimal greater than zero.
-If unset, `window_factor` defaults to 0, which means `price_increment_ratio` always remains unchanged.
+Windows are disabled and this value is ignored if `window_duration` is unset.
 * `window_duration` - described in Part 4.
 This is the number of "ticks" that the algorithm will wait before decrementing the window size if no orders are hit, as an integer.
+Windows are disabled and this value is ignored if this value is unset.

 ## Example Credentials YAML